physics-playground/Bullet/README.md

 ## Usage

-The `App_ExampleBrowser` executables will be located in the bin folder.
-You can just run it though a terminal/command prompt, or by clicking it.
+The `App_ExampleBrowser` executables will be located in the `bin` folder.
+You can run it though a terminal/command prompt, or by clicking it.

 ```ini
 [--start_demo_name="Demo Name"]     Start with a selected demo